optimizely/react-sdk/README.md

 }
 ```

-**Note: If you are loading the datafile or the user asynchrounously, be sure to include an `<OptimizelyVariation default>` component as the render path if the datafile or user fails to load.**
+**Note: If you are loading the datafile or the user asynchronously, be sure to include an `<OptimizelyVariation default>` component as the render path if the datafile or user fails to load.**

 ## `OptimizelyFeature`